Student Community Field Placement

 Leadership and Social Change

-It’s not too late to get involved in the 2016-2017 VIDA Internship Program!
-Recruitment is now underway for one more intern!
+Get involved in the 2017-2018 VIDA Internship Program!
+Recruitment is now underway!

 We are committed to providing opportunities for students to build their skills and knowledge outside of the classroom, to apply the knowledge they've gained from such courses as in the Leadership & Social Change Certificate program.